-In National Curriculum Years 7 to 9 specialist teachers deliver a balanced programme broadly based on the English National Curriculum, but with additional factors such as the introduction of the three separate sciences (Biology, Chemistry and Physics) in Year 9 and the availability of three modern languages (French and Spanish).
+In National Curriculum Years 7 to 9 specialist teachers deliver a balanced programme broadly based on the English National Curriculum, but with additional factors such as the introduction of the three separate sciences (Biology, Chemistry and Physics) in Year 9 and the availability of two modern languages (French and Spanish).
 Pupils of non-Spanish nationality study Spanish as a second language until such time as they are able to integrate into Lengua classes.
 All pupils are expected to follow courses in Spanish Language, Literature, Spanish Culture and the local language, Valencian, according to the curriculum set by the Spanish Ministry of Education.

-Choices at 14-16 (Years 10 to 12)
+Choices at 14-16 (Years 10 to 11)